symbol/symbol-docs/source/contribute/glossary.rst

       Anti-Money Laundering.

     Andromeda
-      The codename for a workflow product by :term:`NEM` that enables users to visually architect and deploy dApps.
+      The codename for a workflow product by :term:`NEM` that enables users to visually architect and deploy :term:`dApps <dApp>`.

     APAC
       Asia and Pacific region.